Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

 # 1️⃣ | Getting Started: Instructor-Led Workshop

+!!! example "Microsoft AI Tour Attendees:  <br/> Already launched the Skillable Lab and verified credentials?
+[Move Directly to Step 2](#2-set-up-your-dev-environment) to save time."

-Thie instructions are for participants of the instructor-led **"WRK550: Build a Retail Copilot Code-First on Azure AI"** workshop offered on the Microsoft AI Tour (2024-2025).
+The instructions are for participants of the instructor-led **"WRK550: Build a Retail Copilot Code-First on Azure AI"** workshop offered on the Microsoft AI Tour (2024-2025).

 If you're not at an AI Tour event right now, you can register for an upcoming event in a city near you.